 - Three months out: Announce your trade show attendance.
 Talk a little about the event and mention your trade show display with a booth announcement.
 If you have a new product to launch, include a teaser.

 - Two months out: Add more details about your booth and any promotions or incentives you’re planning.
 Issue a general invitation to visit the booth and invite people to schedule a personal appointment if they want to see you.

 - One month out: Repeat the information from the previous email.
 Add images, a video teaser, or a countdown clock to heighten interest.

 - One week out: Send a final reminder.
 Include the following information:

-- Your booth number/name and location in the exhibit hall
+- Your trade show exhibit number/name and location in the exhibit hall

 - Promotions or incentives you’re running and what the eligibility criteria are